JPLOpenSource/fprime-scala/README.md

   }

   /**
-   * The hiearchical state machine.
+   * The hierarchical state machine.
    */

   object Machine extends HSM[Any] {